NAICNO/Jobanalyzer/code/sonalyze/MANUAL.md

 sacctd, and other monitoring components.
 Use it to add data and to query, aggregate, and export data.

+There's a quick introduction to how everything hangs together in `doc/HOWTO.md` at the top level of the repo.

 ### Data model at a glance

 Notionally there are these tables: